muldis/Muldis-Database-Protocol/spec/Muldis_Database_Protocol.md

 # INTERFACE

-This document uses some object-oriented terminology such as I<class> and I<object> to describe the abstract API, but an object-oriented language is not required to implement it.
+This document uses some object-oriented terminology such as *class* and *object* to describe the abstract API, but an object-oriented language is not required to implement it.
 Conversely, this document describes routines such that all arguments are explicit, and none are described as object instance methods, but an OO language is free to use such if it wants to.